yassouali/fast.ai_notes/intro_to_ML/lecture8.md

 There are a number of advantages of using log softmax over softmax including practical reasons like improved numerical performance and gradient optimization.
 These advantages can be extremely important for implementation especially when training a model can be computationally challenging and expensive.
 At the heart of using log-softmax over softmax is the use of log probabilities over probabilities, which has nice information theoretic interpretations.

 When used for classifiers the log-softmax has the effect of heavily penalizing the model when it fails to predict a correct class.
-Whether or not that penalization works well for solving your problem is open to your testing, so both log-softmax and softmax are worth using.
+Whether or not that penalization works well for solving the problem is open to testing, so both log-softmax and softmax are worth using.

 Gradient methods generally work better optimizing log p(x) (-log p goes to inf if the p goes to zero, and one if p=1 and it is the correct class) than p(x) because the gradient of log p(x) is generally more well-scaled.
 That is, it has a size that consistently and helpfully reflects the objective function's geometry, making it easier to select an appropriate step size and get to the optimum in fewer steps.